cordialgerm/foe_foundry/data/5e_canonical/giant_lizard.md

 ***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 6 (1d8+2) piercing damage.

 A **giant lizard** can be ridden or used as a draft animal.
-Lizardfolk also keep them as pets, and subterranean giant lizards are used as mounts and pack animals by drow, duergar, and others.
+Lizardfolk also keep them as pets, and subterranean giant lizards are used as mounts and pack animals by drow, duergar, and others.</statblock>